-The University shall be charged with the responsibility of providing to the state of Arkansas comprehensive certificates, associate degrees, baccalaureate degrees, master’s degrees, doctoral degrees, and professional programs and other instructional, research, and service programs of the highest quality, through the operation of major components or Campuses with varying missions at such locations as may be approved from time to time by the Board.
+The System shall be charged with the responsibility of providing the State of Arkansas comprehensive certificate, associate, baccalaureate, masters, doctoral, and professional programs and other instructional, research, and service programs, all of the highest quality, through the operation of major components or Campuses with varying missions at such locations as may be approved by the Board from time to time.

-The Arkansas State University System, with offices in Jonesboro and Little Rock, includes Arkansas State University-Jonesboro; Arkansas State University-Beebe; Arkansas State University-Mountain Home; Arkansas State University-Newport; and Arkansas State University Mid-South, each with a role and scope to be prescribed by the Board, and each administered by a Chancellor who reports directly to the President.
+The System, with offices in Jonesboro and Little Rock, includes Arkansas State University; Arkansas State University-Beebe; Arkansas State University-Mountain Home; Arkansas State University-Newport; Arkansas State University Mid-South; Arkansas State University Three Rivers; and Henderson State University, each with a role and scope to be prescribed by the Board, and each administered by a Chancellor who reports directly to the President.
 System coordination shall be effected by the President.

-The Arkansas State University System, with approval and oversight of the Board, may organize, maintain, and operate campuses, programs, offices, and activities at locations other than the principal Campuses, to be directed by an individual person identified by and responsible to a Chancellor.
+The System, with approval and oversight of the Board, may organize, maintain, and operate Campuses, programs, offices, and activities at locations other than the principal Campuses, to be directed by an individual person identified by, and responsible to, a Chancellor.

 VI.2.
 Authority and Duties of the President

-The President shall be the chief executive officer of the University System and shall exercise such executive powers as are necessary for its appropriate governance.
+The President shall be the chief executive officer of the System and shall exercise such executive powers as are necessary for its appropriate governance.
 In the exercise of such powers, the President is delegated full authority to formulate and issue directives not inconsistent with Board policy.
 The President shall be the principal link between the Board’s responsibility for policy and each Chancellor’s responsibility for operations.
-The President shall report the current affairs of all components of the University directly to the Board, and shall discuss with the Board the basic issues, new or alternative directions, and recommendations on new policies.
+The President shall report directly to the Board the current affairs of all components of the System, and shall discuss with the Board the basic issues, new or alternative directions, and recommendations on new policies.
 The President shall direct, coordinate, and implement the planning, development, and appraisal of all activities of the System.